Yep, you read the title right – you can study abroad this summer and save … Read more

 About the course

 From its rainforests to coastlines, coral reefs to arid interior landscapes, Australia offers a diverse range of physical, as well as cultural, landscapes and ecosystems to explore.
-This traveling summer program gives students the opportunity to spot rock wallabies in the Northern Territory, hike past rushing waterfalls in the Blue Mountains and engage in field research in rural New South Wales.
+This traveling summer program gives students the opportunity to experience and engage in field research in some of the country’s most unique and significant environments including the Gondwana and Blue Mountains World Heritage Areas, the Great Barrier Reef and more.
 Led by instructors who are experts in the field of conservation management, participants benefit from experiencing the continent under their careful and enthusiastic guidance.
 The course is an introductory-level science course and assumes no (or very little) previous university-level biological science experience, however students studying biology will certainly have the opportunity to expand on their knowledge by participating in the program.

 Dr Rosalie Chapple